wreck-lab/docs/phat2/network.md

 Once you are connected to it you can reach OctoPrint via [http://wrecklab.local/](http://wrecklab.local/){:target="_blank"}

 After completing the OctoPrint wizard, it's time to shut it down and prepare to install the boards on your printer.
+> **IMPORTANT**
-Use the appropriate shutdown button on the top right of the Octoprint interface and wait until the Green Raspberry Pi LED shut down.
+Always shutdown the system using the software shutdown button in the top right toolbar of the OctoPrint interface.
+Once done, wait until the green LED on  the Raspberry Pi LED turns off and stays off, before removing the power supply.